24f2007364/ayou/README.md

 ### Community Features
 - User comments on tools
-- Upvote/downvote system (implemented in frontend)
+- Facebook-style reaction system for comments (like, love, angry, laugh)
 - User profiles with XP and ranks
 - Leaderboard competition